-Dr. As-Sanie is an Assistant Professor and the Director of the Minimally Invasive Gynecology Fellowship in the Department of Obstetrics and Gynecology.
+Dr. As-Sanie is an Associate Professor and the Director of the Minimally Invasive Gynecology Fellowship in the Department of Obstetrics and Gynecology.
 She is also the Director of the University of Michigan Endometriosis Center.

 Dr. As-Sanie is an AOA graduate of the Johns Hopkins School of Medicine in 1998 and completed her residency in OB/GYN at MetroHealth Medical Center and the Cleveland Clinic Foundation in 2002.
 Following residency, she completed a three year clinical and research fellowship in Advanced Laparoscopic Surgery and Chronic Pelvic Pain at the University of North Carolina.
 During this time, she also received her MPH in epidemiology.
 She has extensive training in advanced laparoscopic and robotic surgery, as well as endometriosis-related chronic pelvic pain.